jwstegemann/fritz2/www/src/pages/headless/checkboxGroup.md

 [[Tab]] or [[Shift]] + [[Tab]] keys.

 It is therefore mandatory to specify a data stream or a store  of a `List<T>` as data binding via the `value` property.
-The component supports two-way-data-binding, i.e. it reflects selected elements from the outside by a `Flow<List<T>>` but also emits the updated selection to the outside by some `Handler`.
+The component supports two-way data binding, i.e. it reflects selected elements from the outside by a `Flow<List<T>>` but also emits the updated selection to the outside by some `Handler`.

 The available options are not injected directly into the component as parameter, but one at a time by calling the